 Autumn—Perfect Both Indoors and Out

-Let us know in the comments which of the ideas you tried.
+Then let us know which of the ideas you tried.

 As we’ve seen, time together is precious.
 Especially when nature is coloring things so heartwarmingly beautiful.